Ever wondered how those magical crystals in your jar of instant coffee came to be?

 Spray-drying is the more common method, especially for cheaper brands.
 Here’s the rundown:

-1. They spray the coffee concentrate as a fine mist into a giant, super-hot chamber (we’re talking 400°F+).
+1. They spray the coffee concentrate as a fine mist into a giant chamber filled with hot air (we’re talking 400°F+).

 2. As the droplets fall, the water evaporates instantly.